pagkly/Zed/Investopedia3/Government Bond Definition.md

 ## Government Bonds Explained

 Government bonds are issued by governments to raise money to finance projects or day-to-day operations.
-The [U.S. Treasury Department](https://www.investopedia.com/terms/u/ustreasury.asp) sells the issued bonds during auctions throughout the year.
-Some [Treasury bonds](https://www.investopedia.com/terms/t/treasurybond.asp) trade in the secondary market.
+The [[U.S. Treasury Department]](https://www.investopedia.com/terms/u/ustreasury.asp) sells the issued bonds during auctions throughout the year.
+Some [[Treasury bonds]](https://www.investopedia.com/terms/t/treasurybond.asp) trade in the secondary market.
 Individual investors, working with a financial institution or broker, can buy and sell previously issued bonds through this marketplace.
 Treasuries are widely available for purchase through the U.S. Treasury, brokers, as well as exchange-traded funds, which contain a basket of securities.

 Fixed-rate government bonds can have [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp), which occurs when interest rates are rising, and investors are holding lower paying fixed-rate bonds as compared to the market.
-Also, only select bonds keep up with [inflation](https://www.investopedia.com/terms/i/inflation.asp), which is a measure of price increases throughout the economy.
-If a fixed-rate [government bond](https://www.investopedia.com/financial-edge/0812/5-places-to-keep-your-money-when-you-dont-trust-the-banks.aspx) pays 2% per year, for example, and prices in the economy rise by 1.5%, the investor is only earning .5% in real terms.
+Also, only select bonds keep up with [[inflation]](https://www.investopedia.com/terms/i/inflation.asp), which is a measure of price increases throughout the economy.
+If a fixed-rate [[government bond]](https://www.investopedia.com/financial-edge/0812/5-places-to-keep-your-money-when-you-dont-trust-the-banks.aspx) pays 2% per year, for example, and prices in the economy rise by 1.5%, the investor is only earning .5% in real terms.

 Local governments may also issue bonds to fund projects such as infrastructure, libraries, or parks.
-These are known as [municipal bonds](https://www.investopedia.com/terms/m/municipalbond.asp), and often carry certain tax advantages for investors.
+These are known as [[municipal bonds]](https://www.investopedia.com/terms/m/municipalbond.asp), and often carry certain tax advantages for investors.

 ## The U.S. vs. Foreign Government Bonds